transplant rejection

 permit hormones or neurotransmitters to attach to the surface of a cell.

-When they bind to the receptor proteins, the activity of the cell to which they attach is altered.
-This is called signal transduction.
-Receptor sites are specific.
-There are different receptor sites for different hormones and neurotransmitters.
-A cell might have 20 different types of receptor sites while another might have just one.
-The type of receptor site a target cell has determines what type of hormone or neurotransmitter can affect (or not affect) the cell.
+for different ligands.
+One cell might have 20 different types of receptors while another might have just one.
+The type of receptor a target cell displays determines what type of hormone or neurotransmitter can affect (or not affect) the cell.

 3. a lack of contact inhibition